 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

-Wedged between Madrid and Barcelona is a city of an artistic legacy often overlooked.
+Wedged between Madrid and Barcelona is a city with an artistic legacy often overlooked.
 Here are all the things to do in Zaragoza city – the capital of mighty Aragon.

 Zaragoza melds modern-day gritty and urban revival with its ancient and opulent architectural design heritage.
-The entire city is a showcase of its historical linage of art and expression.
-And when travellers bypass the chance of visiting Zaragoza on their journey between Madrid and Barcelona, they miss out on one of Spain’s most artistic and underrated cities.
+The entire city is a showcase of its historical lineage of art and expression.
+And when travellers bypass the chance to visit Zaragoza on their journey between Madrid and Barcelona, they miss out on one of Spain’s most artistic and underrated cities.

 Here’s why you should schedule the extra stop when travelling the popular Spain train route and experience what it feels like to stumble upon a Spanish secret.

 - All the Things to Do in Zaragoza

-- Visit Ajafería Palace – UNESCO World Heritage Zaragoza
+- Visit Aljafería Palace – UNESCO World Heritage Zaragoza

 - See More Mudejar Art in the City